jstewmc/stream/README.md

 ## Methods

-You can get the stream's current, next, and previous characters:
+With either a File or Text stream, you can get the stream's current, next, and previous characters:

 ```php
 use Jstewmc\Stream;